-Differences between the A, CNAME, ALIAS and URL records
+Differences Among A, CNAME, ALIAS, and URL records

-URL records are all possible solutions to point a host name (name hereafter) to your site.
-However, they have some small differences that affect how the client will reach your site.
+URL records are all possible solutions to point a host name (“name”) to your site.
+However, they have small differences that affect how the client reaches your site.

 URL records are custom DNS records provided by DNSimple’s DNS hosting.
 Both of them are translated internally into